Umuzi-org/ACN-syllabus/content/projects/nodejs/file-io/_index.md

 ## Instructions for reviewer

-- The `fs` module is readily availible in Node.js, so there wont be any need to have node_modules in the repo.
+- The `fs` module is readily available in Node.js, so there wont be any need to have node_modules in the repo.

 - Please make sure that the save method saves the data in lower case and that whitespace is replaced by an underscore.